March 27, 2019

 This section compares two types of current sensors used in electricity meters: current transformers and shunts.

-An overview of the TIDA-010036 reference design, which uses the ADS131M04 delta sigma standalone ADC for sensing the voltage and current.
+This series provides an overview of the TIDA-010036 reference design which uses the ADS131M04 delta-sigma standalone ADC for sensing the voltage and current.

 3TIDA-010036 hardware design (2)

 An overview of the hardware used in the TIDA-010036 design, including the circuits used to translate the Mains voltage and current.

 4Designing software for 1-phase electricity meters that use standalone ADCs (2)

 This section covers the initialization code and algorithms that can be used to calculate metrology parameters in a single-phase system.